mhrosas/mhrosas.github.io/CAenSevilla.md

   > symmetric functions.
 Following his time in
   >  Sevilla, Álvaro authored a Master's thesis at the
   > University of Bonn under the supervision of Catharina
   > Stroppel and Jacob Matherne.
-Presently, he is pursuing
+Presently, Álvaro is pursuing
   >  his Ph.D. under the guidance of Mark Wildon at
   > Bristol University.